scrabbletank/farhome-rules/rulesdoc.md

 You cause a small object no larger than a fist to emit a bright light.
 You may control the intensity of the light, from 1 emitting 1 tile of dim light up to 3 tiles of bright light and 3 tiles of dim light.
 You may double the lights intensity, doubling the lights range but must make a concentration check each turn to maintain this effect.
 While intensifying the light, any creatures that are sensitive to bright light add 1 terrible die to their attack rolls while in this spells bright light.

-When this light enters magical darkness you must make a spellcasting roll vs the spellcasting roll of the effect that created the darkness.
+When this light enters magical darkness you must make a spellcasting roll against the spellcasting roll of the effect that created the darkness.
 You add a superior or terrible die for every level above or below this light spell is compared to the darkness.
 On success the darkness is dispelled, and on fail this spell ends.

 The range of both the maximum bright and dim light increases by 1 tile for every level above cantrip.
 At level 5 and above this light is considered sunlight.